ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/order_splitting_for_multishop.md

 siso_checkout.default.order_confirmation.sales_email_address:
 ```

-It is a copy of the email to the owner of the shop with an additional variable is_sales_contact (set to true).
+This email is a copy of the email sent to the owner of the shop with the additional variable `is_sales_contact` set to `true`.
 The subject of this email can also differ:

 ``` php